How to Get Into Brandeis University: Acceptance Rate & Strategies

 • A look at the demographics of current Brandeis undergraduates

-• The percent of accepted students that attend Brandeis University (yield rate)
+• The percentage of accepted students who attend Brandeis University (yield rate)

 • Tips for applying